ronanchilvers/sublime-text-github-search-plugin/README.md

 # Sublime Github Search plugin

 A plugin to search github code, issues and pull requests.
+Kudos to [kanghj](https://github.com/kanghj) who wrote the [first version of the plugin](https://github.com/kanghj/sublime-text-github-search-plugin).

 # Usage